 Off Page SEO

-Googleers: Believe it or not Google and Bing want to help you succeed.
+Googlers: Believe it or not Google and Bing want to help you succeed.
 With tools like Google Analytics and Search Console, finding your niche and your weaknesses are as easy as ever.
 Google Search Console and Bing Webmaster Tools are free services that helps you monitor and maintain your websites rankings.
 They are intended to help you answer more technical questions like “is my site getting crawled and indexed?”
 They can also find common errors that arise when creating a new website so you know to fix them.
-Google analytics on the other hand is exactly what the name implies, analytics.
-From metrics such as bounce rate and visits, to real time users on site, this service helps you find and target your audience.
+Google Analytics, on the other hand, is exactly what the name implies, analytics.
+From metrics such as bounce rate and visits to real-time users on site, this service helps you find and target your audience.
 Although adding these to your site may require some amount of technical know-how, the benefits are well worth it.

 Over the years, the mathematicians and computer scientists at these search engines have built algorithms to find and rank the best content available on the web.
 With a solid strategy, anyone can reach rank 1 for any query.
 Be smart about your decisions moving forward as they are all important.
-For more resources check out Google Webmaster Central Blog , Search Engine Land, and GT Metrix.
-Good luck!
+For more resources check out Google Webmaster Central Blog, Search Engine Land, and GT Metrix.